pitt-crc/keystone-api/docs/install/python.md

 Using PostgreSQL for the application database is strongly recommended.
 After deploying a PostgreSQL server, you will need to create a dedicated database and user account.
-Start by launching a new SQL session with admin permissions:
+Start by launching a new SQL session with admin permissions.

 ```bash
 sudo -u postgres psql